OUR PIPELINE

 Intellectual property

 Vipoglanstat is protected by composition of matter patents in the most important markets – the United States, Europe, China, Japan – as well as in a number of other countries.
-In addition to the already approved patents, a patent application was submitted in 2022 covering the use of vipoglanstat in endometriosis, which may strengthen and extend the already granted IP protection.
+In addition to the already approved patents, a patent application was submitted in 2022 covering the use of vipoglanstat in endometriosis, to strengthen and extend the already granted IP protection.

-Projects in other indications: GS-073
+Other indications: GS-073

 Learn more about Gesynta Pharma